Last Updated on

 On top of this, the standard for mobile-optimized websites is constantly going up, so what would have felt like a mobile-friendly site a few years ago may now be significantly below average.

-Ignoring mobile commerce today is like being a physical store and ignoring ecommerce ten years ago.
+Ignoring mobile commerce today is like being a physical store and ignoring eCommerce ten years ago.
 Don’t be left behind.

 Launch an App to Maximize Mobile Revenue